heysolomon/Mentor-Management-System-Team-6/backend/Read.md

 * DevOps: Github actions, AWS, docker,AWS Amplify
 * Cloud: AWS Amplify, Elastic Beanstalk, RDS Postgres

 ## How to contributing to this project

 To get it up and running on your local machine, follow the steps below:

-1. Clone the repo with the command `git clonn
+1. Clone the repo with the command `git clone.

-2. Indicate your interest to work on any issue. "eg. I want to work on this issue or I am interested in this issue"
+2. Indicate your interest to work on any issue. "eg. I want to work on this issue or I am interested in this issue".

 3. Open a feature branch from the 'develop' branch. eg feat/

 4. Make sure the name is descriptive for your branch but not too long.
 Lead with what the the branch is doing eg new feature or bug but follow this pattern `type/branch-description` eg `feature/add-login-functionality.

 5. Ensure your branch is up to date with latest changes before pushing.

 6. Create a pull request against develop branch.

 7. Reference the issue you worked on in your PR.

 8. Open a pull request against the develop branch and request a review from your.

 ### Frontend